mitthrawnuruodo/movies-node/README.md

 [Vercel](https://vercel.com/home) is the platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.

 1. [Sign up on Vercel](https://vercel.com/signup) using GitHub (or your preferred method)
-    > Note, on the first try Vercel just added one of my teams, and I had to choose "+ Add GitHub account" to add my personal reops and not just those from that team.
+    > Note, on the first try Vercel just added one of my teams_, and I had to choose "+ Add GitHub account" to add my personal reops and not just those from that team.
 1. Add a `vercel.json` file to your project:
     ```json
     {